Cougar attack south of Edmonton leaves boy with 200 staples and nightmares | CBC News

 The six kids were playing by the river when Chay says out of nowhere, a cougar started attacking Cason.

-"The kids turned around and just started screaming and running to [our neighbour], yelling, 'Cougar, cougar, cougar!'" she told CBC.
+"The kids turned around and just started screaming and running to [our neighbour], yelling, 'Cougar, cougar, cougar!'" she told CBC News.

 Chay said the neighbour grabbed a rock and threw it at the cougar.
 It hit the cougar in the head and released "Cason from its death grip," she said.